Wukong-SCUT/pyCC/README.md

 # pyCC
 This library is a decomposition strategy library under the advanced Cooperation Coevolution （CC） framework, implemented in Python to supplement the lack of Python implementations for many strategies.

-We categorize some important problem decomposition strategies under the CC framework into three distinct groups：Static Grouping, Strategies Based On Probabilistic And Statistical, and Strategies Based On Variable Interactions.
+We categorize some important problem decomposition strategies under the CC framework into three distinct groups：Static Decomposition, Strategies Based On Probabilistic And Statistical, and Strategies Based On Variable Interactions.

 # Review